Pretrial Release Initiative

 Financially underserved populations are 4 times more likely to receive a harsher sentence than those who can afford their bail

-In its history, only 3% of TEEM Pretrial participants are ultimately sentenced to prison time after being released on TEEM bond
+Only 2% of TEEM Pretrial participants were sentenced to prison time after being released on TEEM bond.

 “TEEM helped me bond out.
 I completed my classes, and I got my daughter back.
 I’m working and taking care of her.
 TEEM helped me the whole way.”